Depression and hopelessness are powerful emotions that can affect the way you see:

 ▶️ you feel you are worthless.

-Through no fault of your own, feeling
+⏯ Through no fault of your own, when you feel:

-causes more communication crossed wires and conflict.
+This causes more communication crossed wires and conflict.
 The extra and unnecessary effort to make yourself understood, often ends up depleting your energy, your joy of life and your motivation to engage in the NHS Complaints handling process.